CoderOO7/Calculator/README.md

 See the keyboard shortcuts by clicking on the question mark in the page's top left corner.

+## Contributing

+1. Clone/fork repository and create a new branch: `$ git checkout https://github.com/CoderOO7/Calculator.git -b your-branch-name`
+2. Make your changes
+3. Submit a pull request and explain your changes.

 ## Acknowledgment

 This project is part of TheOdinProject curriculum.